leibniz-psychology/psychnotebook-deploy/configuration.rst

 	$ORIGIN psychnotebook.org
 	; Our main server.
 	tiruchirappalli IN A 136.199.86.20
-	; The previous production server on VMWare, until migration is done. visakhapatnam IN A 136.199.85.40
 	; Current backup server
 	muzaffarnagar IN A 136.199.86.65
 	; Substitute server